-While technical rules of evidence do not apply to expulsion hearings, evidence may be admitted and used as proof only if it is the kind of evidence on which reasonable persons can rely in the conduct of serious affairs.
-A decision by the governing board to expel must be supported by substantial evidence that the student committed an expellable offense.
+While technical rules of evidence do not apply to expulsion or extended suspension hearings, evidence may be admitted and used as proof only if it is the kind of evidence on which reasonable persons can rely in the conduct of serious affairs.
+A decision by the hearing officer to expel must be supported by substantial evidence that the student committed an offense justifying expulsion or an extended suspension.
 Findings of fact shall be based solely on the evidence at the hearing.
-While hearsay evidence is admissible, no decision to expel shall be based solely on hearsay.
-Sworn declarations may be admitted as testimony from witnesses of whom the Board determines that disclosure of their identity or testimony at the hearing may subject them to an unreasonable risk of physical or psychological harm.
+While hearsay evidence is admissible, no decision shall be based solely on hearsay.
+Sworn declarations may be admitted as testimony from witnesses if the hearing officer determines that disclosure of their identity or testimony at the hearing may subject them to an unreasonable risk of physical or psychological harm.